ukilab-cloud/lab-tgw-fgcp/README.md

 - Clone the repository.
 - Copy `terraform.tfvars.example`  to `terraform.tfvars`
 - If not using Jumpbox
-  - Change ACCESS_KEY and SECRET_KEY values in terraform.tfvars
+  - Change ACCESS_KEY and SECRET_KEY values in terraform.tfvars or use environment variables or SSO profiles
+- Modify the "cidr_for_mgmt_access" variable in the variables.tf to restrict acesss to FortiGate managmenet interfaces.
+Default is "0.0.0.0/0"
 * Initialize the providers and modules:
   ```sh
   $ terraform init